 Good: Look for clear, flowing water.
 Water will generally be better as the elevation increases.
 The micro-organisms in shady, cool water are going to grow slower.

 Bad: Dirty, stagnant water is going to have more micro-organisms and will be harder to filter.
 Water near animal trails or grazing areas is more likely to be contaminated with fecal matter; water near roads or settlements are more likely to be contaminated with pollutants.
-Avoid water that is foamy or smells like chemicals.
+Avoid water that is foamy, oily, or smells like chemicals.
 Lowland areas will be more prone to run-off.

 More water purification tips